 Warm Water, Dish Soap, & Food Coloring

 Check out this dry ice bubble!!
-We used the same approach as above but added a few drops of dish soap and food coloring to make our dry ice bubble.
-The result is simply amazing to watch.
+We used the same approach but added a few drops of dish soap and food coloring to make our dry ice bubble.
+The result is simply fantastic to watch.

-In this science experiment, dry ice does not turn into a cloud of gas.
+In this science experiment, dry ice does not turn into a gas cloud.
 Instead, the soap bubbles trap the cloud resulting in a great effect that kids love!
 The dry ice bubbles burst either on their own or with the help of little hands, allowing the cloud to escape.

 This version of the science experiments using liquid dish soap to make a dry ice bubble was by far my favorite.